 On the date of the Trafigura Transaction, certain terms of the Agreements were modified ("Modified Agreements" and, collectively, "IFRS 16 - Leases - \$670.0 Million").
-Under IFRS 16- Leases the Modified Agreements did not meet the criteria to qualify as separate leases and were measured accordingly as lease modifications.
-The Modified Agreements each have a term of eight years from the latter of the date of the Trafigura Transaction or the delivery date of the respective vessel, and we have purchase options beginning after the first year of each agreement, limited to eight vessels until after the third anniversary date.
-Based on the analysis of the purchase options, we determined the lease terms to be eight years from the commencement date of the Modified Agreements, through the expiration date of each lease, at which time we have assumed that the exercise of the purchase options to be reasonably certain.
+Under IFRS 16 - Leases the Modified Agreements did not meet the criteria to qualify as separate leases and were measured accordingly as lease modifications.
+The Modified Agreements each had a term of eight years from the latter of the date of the Trafigura Transaction or the delivery date of the respective vessel, and we had purchase options beginning after the first year of each agreement, limited to eight vessels until after the third anniversary date.
+Based on the analysis of the purchase options performed at the inception date of the leases, we determined the lease terms to be eight years from the commencement date of the Modified Agreements, through the expiration date of each lease, at which time we assumed that the exercise of the purchase options to be reasonably certain.

-The Modified Agreements bear interest at LIBOR plus a margin of 3.50% per annum and are being repaid in equal monthly installments of approximately \$0.2 million per month per vessel.
+The Modified Agreements bore interest at LIBOR plus a margin of 3.50% per annum and were being repaid in equal monthly installments of approximately \$0.2 million per month per vessel.
 Additionally, an aggregate prepayment of \$18.0 million (\$0.8 million for each MR and \$1.5 million for each LR2) was made in equal monthly installments over the first 12 months of each Modified Agreement.

 Commencing with the date of the Trafigura Transaction, the following vessels were leased under the Modified Agreements: STI Magic, STI Majestic, STI Mystery, STI Marvel, STI Magnetic, STI Millennia, STI Magister, STI Mythic, STI Marshall, STI Modest, STI Maverick, STI Miracle, STI Maestro, STI Mighty, STI Maximus, STI Lobelia, STI Lotus, STI Lily and STI Lavender.
-The Modified Agreements commenced upon delivery for (i) STI Miracle and STI Maestro in January 2020; (ii) STI Mighty in March 2020; and (iii) STI Maximus in September 2020.
-The Modified Agreements are secured by, among other things, assignments of earnings and insurances and stock pledges and account charges in respect of the subject vessels and contain customary events of default, including cross-default provisions as well as subjective acceleration clauses under which the lessor could cancel the lease in the event of a material adverse change in our business.
+The Modified Agreements were secured by, among other things, assignments of earnings and insurances and stock pledges and account charges in respect of the subject vessels and contain customary events of default, including cross-default provisions as well as subjective acceleration clauses under which the lessor could cancel the lease in the event of a material adverse change in our business.
 The leased vessels are required to maintain a fair value, as determined by an annual appraisal from an approved third-party broker, of 111% of the outstanding principal balance as of the last banking day of the year.

 In April 2022, we exercised the purchase option on STI Majestic and repaid the aggregate outstanding lease obligation of \$25.6 million relating to this vessel under the IFRS 16 - Leases - \$670.0 Million lease agreement.
+This vessel was subsequently sold as described in Note 5.